kamprog/Vlc.DotNet/README.md

 Participation
 --------------

-If you're good at documenting, you can help us write better documentation and make the awesome project even more awesome!
+- If you're good at **documenting**, you can help us write better documentation and make the awesome project even more awesome!

-If you like writing, you can write articles, blog posts or any other form of content about the project.
+- If you like **writing**, you can write articles, blog posts or any other form of content about the project.
 Be sure to send us an e-mail so we can promote your post!

-If you like testing stuff you can test Vlc.DotNet and report any bugs and misbehaviours found through the GitHub Issues interface.
+- If you like **testing** stuff you can test Vlc.DotNet and report any bugs and misbehaviours found through the **GitHub Issues** interface.

-If you have a means to promote or feature Vlc.DotNet on your website/blog/anything please feel free to send us an e-mail for more info and material.
+- If you have a means to **promote or feature** Vlc.DotNet on your website/blog/anything please feel free to send us an e-mail for more info and material.

-If you have an improvement or a new feature that you can implement fork the project, implement/improve it and submit a pull request!
+- If you have an **improvement** or a **new feature** that you can implement fork the project, implement/improve it and submit a **pull request**!

 License
 ----